Late heavyweight force Tommy Morrison had an insane workout uncovered by World Boxing News years after his untimely death.

-The punishing training regime of former world heavyweight champion Tommy Morrison has been revealed by his widow Trisha.
+The punishing training regime of the former world champion has been revealed by his widow Trisha.

 Morrison, who died in 2013 at the tender age of 44, was never a fan of running and much preferred the nitty-gritty of gym life.

-Included in what was a crazy schedule was 17 ROUNDS of punching as well as a fair amount of PUMMELLING.
+Included in what was a crazy schedule were seventeen rounds of punching and a fair amount of pummelling.

-Revealing his day-to-day workouts, which Tommy wrote down on scraps of paper, Trisha posted the sessions as an inspiration to others.
+Revealing his day-to-day workouts, which Tommy wrote down on scraps of paper, the sessions inspire others.

-‘The Duke’ was one of the hardest hitting and renowned hitters of his day.
+‘The Duke’ was one of his day’s hardest-hitting and renowned hitters.
 It’s no surprise to learn of his dedication to the craft.

 “Share it.
 Print it.
 Use it.
-Get in the GYM and JUST DO IT!”
+Get in the gym and do it!”

 Fighting over 50 times in his pro career, Morrison was planning a comeback in 2012 before succumbing to illness a year later.

-Career highlights were Morrison’s 1993 domination of George Foreman for the WBO crown, plus a sixth-round stoppage of Donovan ‘Razor’ Ruddock in 1995.
+Career highlights were Morrison’s 1993 domination of George Foreman for the WBO crown.
+Also, a sixth-round stoppage of Donovan ‘Razor’ Ruddock in 1995.

-Labelled ‘The Great White Hope’, Morrison became the first European descended American top division ruler in decades.
+Labeled ‘The Great White Hope,’ Morrison became the first European-descended American top division ruler in decades.